sidward14/Style-AttnGAN/README.md

 <img src="framework.png" width="900px" height="350px"/>

 ### Copied from LICENSE file (MIT License) for visibility:
 *Copyright for portions of project Style-AttnGAN are held by Tao Xu, 2018 as part of project AttnGAN.
-All other copyright for project Style-AttnGAN are held by Sidhartha Parhi, 2020. __All non-data files that have not been modified by Sidhartha Parhi will include the copyright notice "Copyright (c) 2018 Tao Xu" at the top of the file.__*
+All other copyright for project Style-AttnGAN are held by Sidhartha Parhi, 2020. __All non-data files that have not been modified by Sidhartha Parhi include the copyright notice "Copyright (c) 2018 Tao Xu" at the top of the file.__*

 --------------------------------------------------------------------------------